SecKatie/ha-wyzeapi/README.md

    repository as Type: Integration
 3. Click install under "Wyze Bulb and Switch Api Integration" in the Integration tab
 4. Restart HA
 5. Navigate to _Integrations_ in the config interface.
-TK add image
 6. Click _ADD INTEGRATION_
 7. Search for _Wyze Home Assistant Integration_
 8. Put the email for wyze in the first box and your password in the second